Sauna Knigge - A simple catalogue for sauna enthusiasts

 Sauna etiquette point 3: Keep your distance

-In the sauna, the visitor relaxes and does not want to concentrate on anything else.
-Conversations should therefore be avoided, as should getting too close to the other person.
+Visitors relax in the sauna and don't want to concentrate on anything else.
+Conversations should therefore be avoided, as should getting too close to others.
 In this respect, spreading out or even stretching out on the seats are absolute no-gos.

 Sauna etiquette point 4: Naturalness yes, voyeurism no

-Apart from the nude beach, the sauna is one of the few places where it is socially acceptable to show oneself naked to strangers.
+Alongside the nude beach, the sauna is one of the few places where it is socially acceptable to be naked in front of strangers.
 This should not be exploited under any circumstances.
-As at the nudist beach, it is important to behave as naturally as possible and not to look intensively at others.
+As on the nudist beach, the rule here is to behave as naturally as possible and not to scrutinise others too closely.
 This is perceived as unpleasant and intrusive and can cause feelings of shame as well as arguments.

 Sauna etiquette point 5: No caresses

-Caresses with boyfriends or girlfriends have no place in a public sauna.
-After all, everyone wants to relax in the sauna and let the heat affect them.
+Caressing your boyfriend or girlfriend has no place in a public sauna.
+Everyone wants to relax in the sauna and soak up the heat.
 Distractions or even excitement interfere with this concentration.
-The focus is on the heat and not on the individual visitor.
+The heat is the centre of attention, not the individual visitor.

 Sauna etiquette point 6: Beware of garlic

-If you like to eat garlic, you should not do so the day before your sauna session.
-This is because garlic is an extremely persistent scent that is still excreted through sweat a day after consumption.
-The garlic's strong odour will make it unpleasant for others to smell.
-You should also be warned against wearing perfume.
+Anyone who likes to eat garlic should not do so the day before a sauna session.
+This is because garlic is an extremely persistent odour that is still exuded through sweat a day after consumption.
+The strong odour of garlic will make it unpleasant for others to smell.
+You should also avoid wearing perfume.

 Sauna etiquette point 7: Unpleasant encounters

-In a public sauna, anyone can quickly meet people they know, including the boss.
-In such a case, it is not advisable to leave the sauna in a hurry, which would really cause embarrassment.
+In a public sauna, anyone can quickly bump into people they know, including the boss.
+In such a case, you should not leave the sauna in a hurry, as this would cause real embarrassment.
 Instead, a discreet gesture of greeting is recommended.
 It is best not to sit opposite the boss during the sauna session.
-This will take your concentration away from both the boss and yourself.
+This will distract your concentration from both the boss and yourself.

 Sauna etiquette point 8: No reservations

-Reserving loungers with towels also causes commotion in the sauna and detracts from the shared experience.
-Moreover, the loungers in the sauna are available to everyone.
-Gaining an advantage over others is perceived by others as foul play and is communicated accordingly.
-In public saunas, the staff may also be asked to simply put the towel aside in order to counter this bad habit.
+Reservations of loungers with towels also lead to excitement in the sauna and detract from the shared experience.
+In addition, the loungers in the sauna are available to everyone.
+Gaining an advantage over others is perceived by others as foul play and communicated accordingly.
+In public saunas, staff may also be instructed to simply put the towel aside to counter this bad habit.

 Matching categories: